Every business is unique

 Features include:

-• Automatic consecutive numbering of invoice, extensions, and totals,
+- Automatic consecutive numbering of invoices, transactions, and vouchers.

 And a lot more, because everything is linked.